-Moving on to the EPU power saving function function – yes, this is another featured function in the 5-Way Optimization, we have all the power saving options available.
-The auto tab features some basic options such as turning off display, set system to sleep and fan profiles after the system is left unattended for a certain amount of time.
+Moving on to the EPU power saving function, this is another featured function in the 5-Way Optimization, we have all the power saving options available.
+The auto tab features some basic options such as turning off the display, set system to sleep and fan profiles after the system is left unattended for a certain amount of time.

-The performance tab only comes with options to turn off display and set system to sleep.
+The performance tab only comes with options to turn off the display and set the system to sleep.

 Away mode tab allows users to go even further in power saving by having the same options available in power saving mode and some extras to mute system sound and USB power output control.

-The final tab allow users to limit the CPU maximum power consumption and SATA Express power consumption in overall.
+The final tab allows users to limit the CPU maximum power consumption and SATA Express power consumption overall.

 5-Way Optimization: Turbo App

-A new feature on ASUS’ AI Suite III, the Turbo App utility allow users to configure several options for a designated application to enhance the overall experience when running a certain applications – set process priority, performance, audio profiles and internet connection priority.
+A new feature on ASUS’ AI Suite III, the Turbo App utility allows users to configure several options for a designated application to enhance the overall experience when running a certain application – set process priority, performance, audio profiles, and internet connection priority.

-There’s other extra utilities that can be accessed by clicking the grid like icon at the top right corner of the AI Suite III.
+There are other extra utilities that can be accessed by clicking the grid-like icon at the top right corner of the AI Suite III.